trilliontrust/clvm/docs/chialisp_ref.md

 \- \- \- \- \- \- \-

-this returns the first item in a list:
+this takes a list and returns the first item in that list:

 '(e (q (f (a))) (a))' '(ITEM1 ITEM2 ...
 ITEMN)'